mmomtchev/Urban-Tech-Guerilla/macOS-untraceable-internet.md

 Bridge obfs4 y.y.y.y:443 d740970c83088b041fddc99f3bf92f7d599a414a4143103a8565515349e9da03 cert=yyy iat-mode=1
 ```

 You can find bridges by using the Tor GUI application or by simply searching in a search engine.
+There is also a bot on Telegram, `@GetBridgesBot`, that can provide you an up to date one.
 It is a constant game of cat and mouse, with new bridges being added and old ones being blocked.

 Protocol detection of `obfs4` is difficult and of all service providers that I have encountered, only Starlink filters it.
 It needs about 5 or 6 packets before detecting it and blocking the connection.
 You can't beat this by simply using another bridge.